The Hangover: Impact and legacy

 By depicting and celebrating Las Vegas as the "ultimate guys' getaway", The Hangover had a major impact on Caesars Palace and Las Vegas.
 It was reported in 2013 that as of that year, guests were still continuing to quote to Caesars Palace staff two lines from the film's check-in scene: "Did Caesar live here?" and "Do you know if the hotel is pager-friendly?"
 As a result of the film, Hangover-themed slot machines became popular at casinos throughout the Las Vegas Valley, the Caesars Palace gift shop sold tens of thousands of Hangover-related souvenirs, and the Las Vegas Convention and Visitors Authority received numerous inquiries from persons interested in recreating some of the film's most wild scenes, such as those involving a tiger.

 The Las Vegas branch of Madame Tussauds added Hangover-themed rooms recreating the hotel room and the wedding chapel and a tie-in rooftop cocktail bar.

 In 2018, Hasbro issued a parody version of their board game Clue where players have to locate a missing friend somewhere in the city after a wild night of carousing.

 In 2025, the film was among those voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 234.

+In the 2025 film Nirvanna the Band the Show the Movie, the fictionalized version of Matt Johnson attends a screening of The Hangover in a movie theatre in Toronto, and is disturbed when the entire audience bursts into laughter at a scene where Ed Helms' character is repeatedly called a homophobic slur.
+This causes him to realize that he has travelled back in time to 2008; a test screening was shown in Toronto that year.